What Exactly is “Normal Wear and Tear”?

 Normal Wear and Tear: Faded paint, small scuffs, and tiny nail holes used for hanging artwork.

-Damage: Large holes, significant stains, writing on walls, or deep scratches.
+Damage: Large holes created by tenants, significant stains, writing on walls, or deep scratches.

 Floors